Helophorus

-Helophorus ís the only genus in the beetle family Helophoridae (traditionally included within Hydrophilidae as the subfamily Helophorinae) within the Hydrophiloidea.
+Helophorus is the only genus in the beetle family Helophoridae (traditionally included within Hydrophilidae as the subfamily Helophorinae) within the Hydrophiloidea.
 They are small insects, found mainly in the Holarctic region (150 occur in Palearctic and 41 species in North America), but two or three species also live in the Afrotropical region, Central America and one in the Indomalayan region (northern India).

 Characteristics

 Length about 2–9 mm.
 Body elongate with outline more or less interrupted between pronotum and elytra.
 On pronotum they have granulate sculpture and unique pattern of 7 longitudinal grooves.
 Ventral surface is with fine microsculpture, pubescent.
 Larvae are with long 3 segmented urogomphi and simple (non lobate) 8th tergum.
 They have four-segmented legs and a 10 segmented abdomen (with the 10th segment being a bit reduced).

 Ecology

 The majority of Helophorus species adults are aquatic live on the periphery of rivers and streams as well as stagnant bodies of water or pools, though a number are also terrestrial.
 Adults generally feed on decaying plant material, though some are known to feed on living plant tissue, with several species noted as pests of turnips.
 The larvae are terrestrial and are predominantly carnivores, though in some species are herviorous, and are pests of turnips, rutabaga, and wheat.